-*People following the Weight Watchers plan can expect to lose up to two pounds per week.
-Samantha lost 47 lb on a prior Weight Watchers program and SmartPoints®.
+*People following the WW program can expect to lose 1-2 pounds/week.
+Samantha lost weight on a prior program and is continuing on PersonalPoints™.

 “I realized I was better than the bullies—I couldn’t let them define me.
 That’s what I’d tell anyone: You’re beautiful and you’re perfect just the way you are.”